Human mating strategies: Assortative mating

 Positive assortative mating raises the chances of a given trait being passed on to the couple's offspring, strengthens the bond between the parents, and increases genetic similarity between family members, whereupon in-group altruism and inclusive fitness are enhanced.
 That the two partners are culturally compatible reduces uncertainty in lifestyle choices and ensures social support.
 In some cases, homogamy can also increase the couple's fertility and the number of offspring surviving till adulthood.
 On the other hand, there is evolutionary pressure against mating with people too genetically similar to oneself, such as members of the same nuclear family.
 In addition, children born into parents who are cousins have an increased risk of autosomal recessive genetic disorders, and this risk is higher in populations that are already highly ethnically homogeneous.
-Children of more distantly related cousins have less risk of these disorders, though still higher than the average population.Therefore, humans tend to maximize the genetic similarity of their mates while avoiding excessive inbreeding or incest.
+Children of more distantly related cousins have less risk of these disorders, though still higher than the average population.
+Therefore, humans tend to maximize the genetic similarity of their mates while avoiding excessive inbreeding or incest.
 First-cousin marriages nowadays are rare and are in fact prohibited in a number of jurisdictions worldwide.
 In general, humans seem to prefer mates who are (the equivalent of) second or higher-parity cousins.
 Genetic analyses suggest that the genomic correlation between spouses is comparable to that between second cousins.
-In the past, there was indeed some awareness of the dangers of inbreeding, as can be seen in legal prohibitions in some societies, while the current era, better transportation infrastructure makes it less likely to occur.
+In the past, there was indeed some awareness of the dangers of inbreeding, as can be seen in legal prohibitions in some societies, while in the current era, better transportation infrastructure makes it less likely to occur.
 Moreover, modern transportation has diminished residential propinquity as a factor in assortative mating.
 But cultural anthropologists have noted that avoidance of inbreeding cannot be the sole basis for the incest taboo because the boundaries of the incest prohibition vary widely between cultures, and not necessarily in ways that maximize the avoidance of inbreeding.
 A study indicated that between 1800 and 1965 in Iceland, more children and grandchildren were produced from marriages between third or fourth cousins (people with common great-great- or great-great-great-grandparents) than from other degrees of consanguinity.

 While human assortative mating is usually positive, in the case of the major histocompatibility complex (MHC) on chromosome 6, humans tend to be more attracted to those who are genetically different in this region, judging from their odors.
 This promotes MHC heterogeneity in their offspring, making them more resistant to pathogens.
+Another example of negative assortative mating is among people with traits linked to high testosterone (such as analytical thinking and spatial reasoning) and those traits due to high estrogen (empathy and social skills).
+They generally find each other appealing.